 Play Dave’s BRIT Awards 2020 performance of Black and the Boses convey the drama and emotion of the occasion perfectly.
 Dave’s vocal sounds pained and poignant while the accompanying strings and piano are natural and believable.
 There’s a richness to the sound which you’re immediately drawn to, and lyrics flow effortlessly as the Bose QuietComfort Earbuds keenly extract every last ounce of detail.

 The current class-leading Sony WF-1000XM4 have the edge in terms of outright dynamics and timing but the Bose put on a great show.
 Bose has since jumped ahead of Sony with its QuietComfort Earbuds II, but they have the premium price tag that goes with it too.

-The Bose QuietComfort Earbuds are great all-rounders, capable of impressive musicality and topped off with excellent noise cancelling.
+They are great all-rounders, capable of impressive musicality and topped off with excellent noise cancelling.
 They’re more than a match for any rival at this level, especially now that they have fallen in price in light of their successor's arrival.

 - Sound 5